Apurinã language

 Apurinã, or Ipurina, is a Southern Maipurean language spoken by the Apurinã people of the Amazon basin.
 It has an active–stative syntax.

+Geographical distribution

-Apurinã is a Portuguese word used to describe the Popikariwakori people and their language (Facundes 34, 2000).
-Apurinã indigenous communities are predominantly found along the Purus River, in the Northwestern Amazon region in Brazil, in the Amazonas state (Pickering 2, 2009).
-Its population is currently spread over twenty-seven different indigenous lands along the Purus River (Apurinã PIB). with an estimated total population of 9,500 people.
-It is predicted, however, that fewer than 30% of the Apurinã population can speak the language fluently (Facundes 35, 2000).
+Apurinã Indigenous communities are predominantly found along the Purus River, in the Northwestern Amazon region in Brazil, in the Amazonas state (Pickering 2009: 2).
+Its population is currently spread over twenty-seven different Indigenous lands along the Purus River (Apurinã PIB). with an estimated total population of 9,500 people.
+It is predicted, however, that fewer than 30% of the Apurinã population can speak the language fluently (Facundes 2000: 35).
 A definite number of speakers cannot be firmly determined because of the regional scattered presence of its people.
 The spread of Apurinã speakers to different regions was initially caused by conflict or disease, which has consequently led natives to lose the ability to speak the language for lack of practice and also because of interactions with other communities.

+Endangerment

-Also, as a consequence of violence and oppression towards indigenous people, some natives and descendants choose to not identify themselves as indigenous, further reducing the number of people categorized as speaking the language (Facundes 23, 2000).
+As a consequence of violence and oppression towards Indigenous people, some natives and descendants choose to not identify themselves as Indigenous, further reducing the number of people categorized as speaking the language (Facundes 2000: 23).
 The low transmission and cultivation of the language result in the risk of endangerment.
-The endangerment level of Apurinã is currently at level 3 (Facundes 4, 2000), which means that although adults still speak the language, children are no longer being exposed to it.
+The endangerment level of Apurinã is currently at level 3 (Facundes 2000: 4), which means that although adults still speak the language, children are no longer being exposed to it.
 Because they are taught Portuguese or Spanish instead, a further reduction in the number of people that speak the language could occur over the years, eventually leading it to become extinct.